 WASHINGTON, D.C. — Senate Republicans accused Silicon Valley tech giants of censorship during a hearing Wednesday intended to examine whether a provision in the Communications Decency Act gives internet companies too much protection.

-The hearing, however, sometimes strayed off topic while senators grilled CEOs Mark Zuckerberg of Facebook, Jack Dorsey of Twitter and Sundar Pichai of Google.
+The hearing, however, strayed off topic while senators grilled CEOs Mark Zuckerberg of Facebook, Jack Dorsey of Twitter and Sundar Pichai of Google.

 “The three witnesses we have before this committee today collectively pose, I believe, the single greatest threat to free speech in America and the greatest threat we have to free and fair elections,” said Sen. Ted Cruz, R-Texas.

 Cruz primarily took aim at Dorsey.
 He said Twitter acted as a “Democratic super PAC” and slammed the company’s decision to lock the New York Post’s account following an article containing allegations against Hunter Biden, the son of Democratic presidential nominee and former Vice President Joe Biden.

-The New York Post isn’t just a random person tweeting, Cruz added, it’s an almost 200-year-old newspaper with the fourth highest circulation in the United States.
+The New York Post isn’t just a random person tweeting, Cruz added, it’s a roughly 200-year-old newspaper with the fourth highest circulation in the United States.

 “Who the hell elected you and put you in charge of what the media is allowed to report and what the American people are allowed to hear?”
 Cruz asked.

 Dorsey explained every person or organization that signs up on Twitter must agree to a terms-of-service.
 The company has a policy to limit the spread of hacked materials, he said, and the New York Post’s article contained information from unverified sources.

 But the Twitter executive acknowledged the company needs to work on its transparency.